Subject (Course): Import - Export documents.

 to fill in these documents correctly.

-In this unit you will: learn about the various types of documents used in
+In this subject, the student will learn about the various types of documents used in foreign trade.

 This will be achieved by:

-- Analyzing the various classifications and requirements of export documents.
+- Analysing the various classifications and requirements of export documents.

 - Learning what functions export documents perform.